ymunemasa/data-tutorials/tutorials/hortonworks/securing-hadoop-infrastructure-with-apache-knox/tutorial.md

 ![](../../../assets/securing-hadoop-with-knox/02_knox_started.png)

-Now that knox has started we can start trying to route requests through it.
+Now that Knox has started we can start trying to route requests through it.
 For this next section you're going to need access to a terminal which utilizes the `curl` command.

 We're going to need to SSH into our Sandbox.
 You can either use a local shell, the shell from VirtualBox or SSH in using the Shell-In-A-Box at `http://_host_:4200`

-**Shell in a Box**: `http://<ip_addr>:4200`
+**Shell in a Box**: `http://_host_:4200`

 **SSH**